inno-se/the-guide/README.md

 ### Quality attribute scenarios (QA scenarios)

-QA scenarios are a way to write unambiguous testable QA requirements [[^BckCh19], Sec.
+QA scenarios are a way to write unambiguous testable [quality requirements](#quality-requirements) [[^BckCh19], Sec.
 3.3, p.
 42].

-The more difficult and important the QA requirement, the more likely it is to significantly affect the architecture, and hence to be an [ASR](#architecturally-significant-requirements-asrs). [[^BckCh19], Sec.
+The more difficult and important the quality requirement, the more likely it is to significantly affect the architecture, and hence to be an [ASR](#architecturally-significant-requirements-asrs). [[^BckCh19], Sec.
 3.3, p.
 277]

 A QA scenario has six parts [[^QasOfSoftwareArchitecture], p.
 28] [[^BckCh19], Sec.
 3.3, p.
 42]: